dillonkearns/dotfile-linker/README.md

 ## Usage

-Run `link_dotfiles` from your dotfiles directory.
+Run `dotfile_linker` from your dotfiles directory.
 The script will then run through each file that isn't already symlinked in your home directory and ask if you want to symlink it.
 The `-d` option cycles through existing symlinks in your home directory and asks if you'd like to remove them.